nestybox/sysbox/docs/user-guide/install-flatcar.md

-Due to the enterprise-oriented nature of Flatcar's typical deployments, as well as the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is currently only offered as part of the Sysbox Enterprise (EE) offering.
+Due to the enterprise-oriented nature of Flatcar's typical deployments, as well as the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is currently only offered as part of the Sysbox Enterprise Edition (EE).

 ***